-I’m fascinated by our metabolism and hormones, which is great for YOU, because when you’re fat loss strategy is centered around these 2 things, you’re probably going to succeed.
+I’m fascinated by our metabolism and hormones, which is great for YOU, because when your fat loss strategy is centered around these 2 things, you’re probably going to succeed.

 The problem is most women want to lose weight to get healthy, instead of getting healthy to lose weight.